-\Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook.
+Please also refer to the Homeless Needs Table in the Needs.xls workbook (to be included in final Annual Action Plan).

 1. Describe the priorities and specific objectives the jurisdiction hopes to achieve for the period covered by the Action Plan.